-The video below takes you to the Studio City Recreational Center also known as Beeman Park.
+The Studio City Recreational Center is also known as Beeman Park.
 The neighborhood is centered around the park and away from major streets.
 It is located just north of Moorpark and west of Whitsett.
-Beeman Park contains lighted Baseball diamond, lighted Basketball courts (indoor and outdoor), four lighted tennis courts and a big play area for children and lots of trees for shaded picnics make this a great place for a family outing.
-Facility highlights at Beeman Park include a new jogging path with a PAR Course (also known as a Fitness Trail), an auditorium, barbecue pits, and exercise equipment to help you stay fit, picnic tables, and legacy gymnastic equipment, and many areas for children to play.
-Beeman Park is known for it landscaping and mature trees that provide a natural shade canopy for the children’s play areas.
+Beeman Park contains lighted baseball diamond, lighted basketball courts (indoor and outdoor), four lighted tennis courts and a big play area for children and lots of trees for shaded picnics make this a great place for a family outing.
+Facility highlights at Beeman Park include a new jogging path with a Car Course (also known as a Fitness Trail), an auditorium, barbecue pits, and exercise equipment to help you stay fit, picnic tables, and legacy gymnastic equipment, and many areas for children to play.
+Beeman Park is known for its landscaping and mature trees that provide a natural shade canopy for the children’s play areas.

 Studio City Recreation Center is located at 12621 Rye St., Studio City, CA

 Lacrosse anyone?
 If you want to get your kid involved in team sports, check out the Studio City Recreation Center’s online schedule.
 There is a lot to choose from and what they offer varies depending on the time of the year.
 They have sports camps for those times when your little ones are off of school and could use something to busy their minds and tire them out.
 There’s even a Pre-K class for the tiniest people.